jordansavant/ncmysql/README.md

 # ncmysql

-An NCurses explorer and workbench for MySQL
+An ncurses explorer and client for mysql databases.

 ## usage